How to Remove Supports from 3D Prints

 Supports are typically generated in slicing software and are applied automatically to areas of your 3D model that require the extra help.
 In addition to holding certain types of geometries up, supports can also help improve bed adhesion, reducing the risk of warping.

-Printed parts with support structures do require some extra post processing.
+All that said, 3D printed parts with support structures do require some extra post processing.
 Specifically, it is important to remove the support structures carefully—either manually or using a solvent—to ensure that your 3D print is structurally sound and visually flawless.
 In this article, we’ll discuss the different types of support structures available for FDM 3D printing and explain the various methods for removing them without damaging your 3D print.

 Types of support structures